Methodology

 Level 2 vocational qualifications: From 2019, only technical certificates will be recognised in the 16-18 performance tables.
 In 2017 and 2018 statistical releases all level 2 vocational qualifications of size equivalent to at least two GCSEs (minimum 145 guided learning hours) were reported to give time for institutions to transition towards these qualifications.

-Technical certificates: The lists of eligible qualifications can be found here: performance tables: technical and vocational qualifications.
+Technical certificates: The lists of eligible qualifications can be found here: performance tables: technical and vocational qualifications (opens in a new tab).

 The statistical publication and performance tables include statistics for different cohorts of pupils, depending on the type of study programme they took.
 Since 2016, students need to have entered a qualification at least the size of 0.5 of an A level or equivalent to be included in a cohort.